vitalyvch/nvml/doc/strace.ebpf.1.md

 # NAME #

-**strace.ebpf** -- extreamely fast strace-like tool builded on top of eBPF and KProbe technologies.
+**strace.ebpf** -- extreamely fast strace-like tool built on top of eBPF and KProbe technologies.